Cogges/cogges.github.io/men.md

 ### Monday Beer, 9pm

-We meet socially every other Monday for a beer at some of the lovely pubs in and around Witney.
+We meet socially on occasional Mondays for a beer at some of the lovely pubs in and around Witney.
 If you want to get notified about future trips please join our google [group mailing list](https://groups.google.com/forum/?hl=en#!forum/monday-beer).